SihunHwang/Brachistochrone/README.md

-## This project was UROP carried out Summer 2023
+## This project was UROP carried out in Summer 2023